Model serving graph#

 Serving Functions#

 To start using a serving graph, you first need a serving function.
 A serving function contains the serving class code to run the model and all the code necessary to run the tasks.
 MLRun comes with a wide library of tasks.
-If you use just those, you don't have to add any special code to the serving function, you just have to provide the code that runs the model.
+If you use just those, you don't have to add any special code to the serving function, you only have to provide the code that runs the model.
 For more information about serving classes see Build your own model serving class.

 For example, the following code is a basic model serving class: